Additional documentation supporting employability activities

 Documentation/agreements can only be provided for an employability activity where:

-- you will remain a current, registered UWE Bristol student for the full duration of the activity – current students are those who are currently enrolled on a programme of study as per the official dates listed on the student record and will remain formally registered on their UWE Bristol programme
+- you will remain a current, registered UWE Bristol student for the full duration of the activity – current students are those who are currently enrolled on a course of study as per the official dates listed on the student record and will remain formally registered on their UWE Bristol course

 - activity start and end dates have been agreed and accepted by both the student and activity provider